Moll (slang)

-Moll/Mole/Molly is a slang term with two different meanings in two places:

-In the United States, an archaic term for a gangster's girlfriend.
-See gun moll.

-In Australia and New Zealand, usually pejorative or self-deprecating, for a woman of loose sexual morals, or a prostitute.
+Moll, mole, or molly in Australia and New Zealand, is a usually pejorative or self-deprecating term for a woman of loose sexual morals, or a prostitute.

-In Western Australia, circa 1970-1990s and less commonly after, Mole can be both an insult or friendly term of endearment for women.
-A Mole used as an insult describes an unlikeable female who is annoying.

-For the American sense, see gun moll.
-The remainder of this article describes the Australian sense.

 Etymology and spelling

 "Moll" derives from "Molly", used as a euphemism for "whore" or "prostitute".
 The Oxford English Dictionary lists the earliest usage in a 1604 quote by Thomas Middleton: "None of these common Molls neither, but discontented and unfortunate gentlewomen."
 The existence of the popular derivative spelling, mole, likely reflects the word's history as a spoken, rather than written, insult.
 Popular usage of this spelling can be seen in the name of The Comedy Company character Kylie Mole.
 Another example can be seen in a poem by Kevin Munro: "'That Dee will have our jobs; she's a fair dinkum mole!'".
 The author suggests that this spelling doesn't carry the underworld connotations of the much older moll variant.